PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Constraining the PNG bias parameters for mass-selected halos

 We explore the possibility of $p$ being a constant independent of the halo mass.
 We do this by performing a linear fit.
-We obtain a slope consistent with $0$ at $1\sigma$, suggesting that a constant $p$ can indeed be assumed for the haloes.
-By a weighted average we get $p=0.955\pm0.013$ (with $\chi^2/{\rm dof} = 1.31$) in case we take into account all the bins, and $p=0.950\pm 0.025$ (with $\chi^2/{\rm dof} = 1.33$) if neglect those where we used the extrapolations.
+We obtain a slope consistent with zero at $1\sigma$, suggesting that a constant $p$ can indeed be assumed for the halos.
+By an average weighted by the inverse of the variance, we get:

+with $\chi^2/{\rm dof} = 1.31$ when we take into account all the bins (0--9), while the $\chi^2/{\rm dof}$ for $p=1$ is $2.64$.
+This best-fit value of $p$ with the $1$,$2$ and $3\sigma$ regions are shown as the shaded region in \autoref{fig:7_p_vs_m}.
+If we neglect those bins where we used extrapolation (i.e. by removing the mass bins 0-2 from the fits and considering just 3-9), we get: